88-degrees/Book-of-Changes/appendix01s1.md

 <a id="p-222"/>

-3. 'Dense clouds but no rain' indicate the movement (of the strong lines) still going forward.
-The 'Commencing at our western border' indicates that the (beneficial) influence has not yet been widely displayed.
+3. `Dense clouds but no rain` indicate the movement (of the strong lines) still going forward.
+The `Commencing at our western border` indicates that the (beneficial) influence has not yet been widely displayed.

 <a id="fr_134"/>[X](#fn_134).